-Join us for a first-look at the Neurodiverse City street installation in downtown Manhattan!
+Join us for a first-look at the Neurodiverse City street design prototype in downtown Manhattan!

 The Neurodiverse City, led by WIP Collaborative, Design Trust for Public Space, Verona Carpenter Architects, and a network of disability advocates, is reimagining New York City public spaces — streets, playgrounds, plazas, and more — to better support neurodiversity.

-Guided by “sensory audits” and design workshops with neurodivergent New Yorkers in partnership with AHRC NYC, WIP Collaborative is testing a neuroinclusive design prototype at a privately-owned public space in the Financial District.
+Guided by “sensory audits” and design workshops with neurodivergent New Yorkers in partnership with AHRC NYC, WIP Collaborative is testing a neuroinclusive design prototype at NYC DOT pedestrian plaza in the Financial District.
 The design will be installed this month and available for the public to interact with over the next couple of weeks.
 The "room-like space" will feature welcoming built elements for seating, rest, and calm atmosphere, demonstrating how designing for neurodiversity improves the city experience for all.

-Join us on 9/18 for a first-look and new vision for making NYC more accessible for all: 200 Water Street (SW Corner of Fulton St and Water St in Manhattan) 530-7pm, light refreshments provided!
+Join us on 9/18 for a first-look and new vision for making NYC more accessible for all: Louise Nevelson Plaza, on William St between Maiden Lane and Liberty Street.

 This pilot is one of two public events planned for Fall 2025.
 Next month, Verona Carpenter Architects will unveil a prototype designed for children’s spaces at PS112m, in partnership with the ASD Nest program.
 Learn more about the workshop and design process in City Lab & subscribe to our newsletter for more public space events like this.